Getting Down to It

 As the doses got lower, I squirmed more and more.
 Just because I launched the experiment doesn't mean I expected it to succeed.
 Operating solely on intuition, I didn't know what to expect.
 Looking down the open road, I yearned for taillights ahead.
 There weren't any.
 I had only to trust myself.
 It was too much to ask.

-While I marveled at the results over a period of four months, dropping down became unsustainable.
+While I marveled at the results over a period of a few months, dropping down became unsustainable.
 I was straddling a boundary I feared to cross, and it made for an awkward stance.
 One foot firmly planted in conviction.
 The other stuck in a quicksand of doubt.

 That's the story.
 It's the old power struggle between faith and fear.
 Faith was winning, it was really winning.
 Fear came from behind in the photo finish.
 It always does.